mnshared2022/crysh/doc/README.md

-crysh Coin
+CRYSH Core
 =============

 Setup
 ---------------------
-[crysh Coin](http://crysh.online/wallet) is the original cryshcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of cryshcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[CRYSH Core](https://crysh/) is the original CRYSH client and it builds the backbone of the network.
+However, it downloads and stores the entire history of CRYSH transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run crysh Coin on your native platform.
+The following are some helpful notes on how to run CRYSH Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/cryshcoin-qt` (GUI) or
+- `bin/CRYSH-qt` (GUI) or
-- `bin/cryshcoind` (headless)
+- `bin/CRYSHd` (headless)

 ### Windows

-Unpack the files into a directory, and then run cryshcoin-qt.exe.
+Unpack the files into a directory, and then run CRYSH-qt.exe.

 ### macOS

-Drag cryshcoin-Qt to your applications folder, and then run cryshcoin-Qt.
+Drag CRYSH-Qt to your applications folder, and then run CRYSH-Qt.

 ### Need Help?

-* See the documentation at the [cryshcoin Wiki](https://github.com/mnshared2022/crysh/wiki) for help and more information.
+* See the documentation at the [CRYSH Wiki](https://github.com/mnshared2022/CRYSH) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [cryshcoin Forum](http://forum.crysh.online/).
-* Join our Discord server [Discord Server](https://discord.crysh.online)
+* Join our Discord server [Discord Server](https://discord.gg/wpph9hvbTB)

 Building
 ---------------------
-The following are developer notes on how to build crysh Coin on your native platform.
+The following are developer notes on how to build CRYSH Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)